okfn/okfn.github.com/_posts/2012-10-10-show-and-tell.markdown

 author: Nigel Babu
 ---

-<strong>Built something you want to show people?
-Played around with some intersting
+<strong>Built an app or tool you want to show people?
+Played around with some interesting
 data?
 Know of a new development people should know about?</strong>

 Come to the Show and Tell this Friday and share it with the community!
 The